laboon/ebook/text/15_testing_basics.md

 In regards to knowledge of the system under test, __white-box testing__ is the opposite of black-box testing.
 In white-box testing, the tester has intimate knowledge of the codebase and tests code itself.
 White-box tests can test individual functions of the code, often looking at much more granular aspects of the system than black-box tests.

 Continuing the example of a desktop email application, white-box tests might check the actual `sort(EmailEntry[] emails)` function, sending in various values to see what the function returns or does.
 White-box testers would care about what happened specifically if a zero-length array or null reference were passed in, whereas a black-box tester would only care about what happens if they attempt to sort an empty list of emails in the application itself.
-White-box tests access the code as code - checking that return values from functions are correct, ensuring that objects are instantiated properly, etc. - instead of looking at the system from a user's perspective.
+White-box tests access the code as code---checking that return values from functions are correct, ensuring that objects are instantiated properly, etc.---instead of looking at the system from a user's perspective.

 __Grey-box testing__, as its name implies, is a hybrid approach between white and black-box testing.
 Grey-box testing involves accessing the system as a user (as a black-box tester would do), but with knowledge of the codebase and system (as a white-box tester would have).
 Using this knowledge, the grey-box tester can write more focused black-box tests.